ziming/mini-loan/readme.md

 ### Controllers, URI Design
-For controllers & URI design I generally try to follow the 4 guidelines in Adam Wathan's Cruddy By Design Talk in Laracon 2017
+For controllers & URI design I generally try to follow the 4 guidelines in Adam Wathan's Cruddy By Design Talk in Laracon 2017.
+Except for the last point where I followed 1 of the comments suggestion

 https://github.com/adamwathan/laracon2017/pull/1